 Pricing

-When you set up an application-based health check, by default Compute Engine writes a log entry whenever a managed instance's health state changes.
+When you set up an application-based health check, whenever a VM's health state changes, by default Compute Engine writes a log entry in Cloud Logging.
 Cloud Logging provides a free allotment per month after which logging is priced by data volume.
 To avoid costs, you can disable the health state change logs.

-Set up a health check and an autohealing policy
+Set up an application-based health check and autohealing

-The following example shows how to use a health check on a MIG.
-In this example,
+The following example shows how to create a health check for autohealing.
+You

 response on port 80